-Dealing with cracks in fiberglass is no fun, but unfortunately it is a necessary part of owning a fiberglass-bodied car, especially a classic like a C2 Corvette.
+Dealing with fiberglass repair is no fun, but unfortunately it is a necessary part of owning a fiberglass-bodied car, especially a classic like a C2 Corvette.
 The C2 was built from 1963 through 1967 and is considered by many to be the ultimate in Corvettes.
 The problem is that the very nature of fiberglass is that it never stops shrinking.
 Combine this with years of hard road use, and there are bound to be stress fractures.

 The Corvette bodies were not created in a single mold, rather built from multiple pieces bonded together using the first type of structural body adhesive, it was cutting edge technology at the time.
 Modern cars are almost completely glued together for the most part, using modern structural body adhesive epoxies.
 JB Weld Plastic Bonder is essentially the same stuff, just in an easy to use syringe dispenser.
 Structural body adhesives are so strong that the material they are bonded to often fails before the epoxy does.
 Plastic Bonder is a 2-part epoxy that bonds to just about anything, but it is specifically designed for plastic and fiberglass.
 You can even use it to bond metal to plastic or fiberglass, which is really handy when you need to add some support.